victus-softworks/VPassword/README.md

 ### Threat Model

-The benefit of a library is only present when your webserver and database are on separate hardware.
+The benefit of this library is only present when your webserver and database are on separate hardware.
 Otherwise, you're just as well off using `scrypt` by itself.

 If an attacker is able to compromise your database (e.g. through SQL Injection), this library should inhibit their ability to recover password hashes, since the hashes themselves are encrypted with a key only known to the webserver.
 This library does not help you in the event of a webserver compromise.